ucsb-cs48-s20/project-s1-t1-music-queue/team/RETROS.md

 * speaking up if you want to work on something

 a measurement:
-* discuss change whenever we make weekly updates to progess updates
+* discuss changes/progression from whenever we make weekly updates to when we do progess updates

 ## Brief description of how retro went
+* I combined start/stop/coninue, "Learned" from the 4Ls, and "Goal" from Sailboat.
+* I think it went well; everyone contributed a fair amount.
+* There are moments when there is silence, having your own suggestions or extra questions is probably a good idea.

 # Retro 04/20/20